Maybe I should start by telling you what I

 These ten, fine titles I just shared with you, met all of my three demands.
 They are interesting, memorable, and actually makes sense.
 Yay! :D

 They also kind of fulfill another, small requirement that, when not met, annoys me.
-They don’t trick the reader to believe they’re something they’re not.
-Do you understand what I mean?
-I hate it when the title of a book makes it seem like a romance novel, when it’s actually not a lot of romance at all, just because it sells.
+They don’t trick the reader into believing they’re something they’re not.
+I hate it when the title of a book makes it seem like a romance driven novel, when it’s actually not a lot of romance at all, just because it sells.
 It’s not just unfair to the person who expected romance, but also to the person who didn’t read it and missed out on a book they would have loved, simply because they thought it was just another romance novel.

 Well, now you know some of my favourite titles and what I like in a title :)